 \section{Abstract}

-Low energy consumption for 3D object detection is an important research area because of the increasing energy consumption with their wide application in fields such as autonomous driving.
-The spiking neural networks (SNNs) with low-power consumption characteristics can provide a novel solution for this research.
-Therefore, we apply SNNs to monocular 3D object detection and propose the SpikeSMOKE architecture in this paper, which is a new attempt for low-power monocular 3D object detection.
-As we all know, discrete signals of SNNs will generate information loss and limit their feature expression ability compared with the artificial neural networks (ANNs).
-In order to address this issue, inspired by the filtering mechanism of biological neuronal synapses, we propose a cross-scale gated coding mechanism(CSGC), which can enhance feature representation by combining cross-scale fusion of attentional methods and gated filtering mechanisms.
-In addition, to reduce the computation and increase the speed of training, we present a novel light-weight residual block that can maintain spiking computing paradigm and the highest possible detection performance.
+With the wide application of 3D object detection in some fields such as autonomous driving, its energy consumption is constantly increasing, making the research on low-power consumption alternatives a key research area.
+The spiking neural networks (SNNs), possessing low-power consumption characteristics, offer a novel solution for this research.
+Consequently, we apply SNNs to monocular 3D object detection and propose the SpikeSMOKE architecture, which represents a new attempt at low-power monocular 3D object detection.
+It's well known that the discrete signals of SNNs can lead to information loss compared to artificial neural networks (ANNs), which limits their feature representation capabilities.
+To solve this problem, inspired by the synaptic filtering mechanism of biological neurons, we propose a new Cross-Scale Gating Coding Mechanism (CSGC), which can enhance feature representation by combining cross-scale fusion of attentional methods and gated filtering mechanisms.
+In addition, to reduce the computation and accelerate training, we present a novel light-weight residual block that can maintain spiking computing paradigm and the highest possible detection performance.
+Our method is effective on the KITTI, NuScenes-mini and CIFAR10/100 datasets.
 Compared to the baseline SpikeSMOKE under the 3D Object Detection, the proposed SpikeSMOKE with CSGC can achieve 11.78 (+2.82, Easy), 10.69 (+3.2, Moderate), and 10.48 (+3.17, Hard) on the KITTI autonomous driving dataset by $AP|_{R_{11}}$ at 0.7 IoU threshold, respectively.
-It is important to note that the results of SpikeSMOKE can significantly reduce energy consumption compared to the results on SMOKE.
-For example, the energy consumption can be reduced by 72.2\% on the hard category, while the detection performance is reduced by only 4\%.
-SpikeSMOKE-L (lightweight) can further reduce the amount of parameters by 3 times and computation by 10 times compared to SMOKE.
+It is worth noting that the results of SpikeSMOKE can significantly reduce energy consumption compared with the results of SMOKE.
+And SpikeSMOKE-L (lightweight) can further reduce the amount of parameters by 3 times and computation by 10 times compared to SMOKE.